bestia-dev/GuitaraokeLeader/README.md

-# Guitaraoke
+# Guitaraoke Leader for Android

 ***Play guitar and sing with your friends***
-***On any smartphone read the lyrics and chords in sync with the song***
+***Read the lyrics and chords in sync with the Leader on any smartphone***

 I never liked karaoke.
-A single "performer" in front of a non-interested crowd.
+A single "performer" in front of a uninterested crowd.
 But I like to play guitar and optionally sing along.
 And I found a buddy guitarist and we can play and sing together.
 I even found some more friends that like to sing along (mostly when drunk).
 And now we have a problem.
 Nobody remembers the lyrics and the chords.